If you are arrested for DUI in California, you will face two separate legal proceedings:

 - do anything else that may compromise the results of the test.

+2.5.
 The breath testing instrument was not calibrated or was not working properly

-- your BAC measurement may be inaccurate
+- your BAC measurement may be inaccurate, and

-- and the DMV hearing officer at your DUI hearing may need to reverse your driver’s license suspension.
+- the DMV hearing officer at your DUI hearing may need to reverse your driver’s license suspension.

 Similarly, if the instrument was malfunctioning, that too could produce false high results on a DUI breath test.

-At one point, 125 breath testing instruments in Ventura County were removed from the field because of suspected errors that were occurring with faulty parts and mouthpieces.
+At one point, 125 breath testing instruments in Ventura County were removed from the field because of suspected errors with faulty parts and mouthpieces.
 The Ventura County District Attorney then had to review hundreds of arrests to see if any of the convictions based on breath test results taken on these instruments should be overturned.

+2.6.
 There were physiological explanations for your false high “BAC” level

-There are a variety of reasons why you could have a BAC of 0.08% or greater that are unrelated to the amount of alcohol that you consumed.
+There are a variety of reasons why you could have a BAC of 0.08% or greater that are unrelated to the amount of alcohol that you consumed:

 - High-protein, low carbohydrate diets can trigger false high BAC results;